awsdocs/aws-mobile-developer-guide/doc_source/how-to-storage.rst

         Learn how to integrate data storage offered by Amazon S3 to your mobile app.

 .. list-table::
-   :widths: 1 6
+   :widths: 1

-   * - **Just Getting Started?**

-     - :ref:`Use streamlined steps <add-aws-mobile-user-data-storage>` to install the SDK and integrate Amazon S3.

-*Or, use the contents of this page if your app will integrate existing AWS services.*
+   * - **Looking for the AWS SDKs for iOS and Android?** These SDKs and their docs are now part of `AWS Amplify <https://amzn.to/am-amplify-docs>`__.

+       The content on this page applies only to apps that were configured using AWS Mobile Hub or awsmobile CLI.
+For existing apps that use AWS Mobile SDK prior to v2.8.0, we highly recommend you migrate your app to use `AWS Amplify <https://amzn.to/am-amplify-docs>`__ and the latest SDK.